codefellows-seattle-javascript-401d18/07-cowsay-http/lab-gavin/README.md

   + Here are a list of commands you may use with httpie.
     + `http GET localhost:3000/` will return 'Hello from my server!'
     + `http PUT localhost:3000/` will return 'Hello from my server!'
-    + `http GET localhost:3000/cowsay text=hi` will return a beautiful cow saying "hi".
+    + `http GET localhost:3000/cowsay?text=hi` will return a beautiful cow saying "hi".
     + `http PUT localhost:3000/cowsay text=hi` will return a beautiful cow saying "hi".
     + `http GET localhost:3000/cowsay/monkeys text=hi` will return 404.